d1One/oneshot_sorter/README.md

 6. Done

+.
+.
+.

 Extra Notes:

-If having underscores before the sub folder names bothers then it's super easy to batch change it with MacOS built-in renaming function, as such:
+If having underscores before the sub folder names bothers you remmeber it's super fast and easy to batch rename in MacOS, as such:

 ![This is an image](/help/Rename_folders.gif)